mautic/developer-documentation-new/docs/plugins/config.rst

       - none
       - Registers this service to handle webhooks from a :ref:`Text Message transport<Text Message transports>`.
     * - ``mautic.email_transport``
       - Key/value pairs to configure fields required to authenticate with the transport's service.
-See :ref:`Email transports`.
+See :ref:`components/emails:Email transports`.
-      - Registers the service as an :ref:`Email transport<Email transports>`.
+      - Registers the service as an :ref:`Email transport<components/emails:Email transports>`.
     * - ``mautic.email_stat_helper``
       - none
       - Registers the service as a stat helper for Email charts.
-See :ref:`Email stat helpers`.
+See :ref:`components/emails:Email stat helpers`.

 **Core tags**